psyrun/Advance.Penetration.Testing/APT.md

 					[namp ip_address/range -PA80 -sn]
 					Ports
 						What are the doors on these targets
-							Remember all 0-65535 because nmap only gives us the enumeration of 1000 ports only.
+							Remember all 0-65535 because Nmap only gives us the enumeration of 1000 ports only.

-							[-sS,-sT,-sU] ==> s= scan S= stealth scan; T= connect scan; U= udp scan
+							[-sS,-sT,-sU] ==> s= scan S= stealth scan; T= connect scan; U= UDP scan

 					Services
 						What is behind these doors
 							[-sV]

-					[nmap -sP ip_address/range] (identifies all the machines , vmware switches etc and we can eliminate the vmware machines from targets)
+					[Nmap -sP ip_address/range] (identifies all the machines , vmware switches etc and we can eliminate the vmware machines from targets)
 					->
-					[nmap -sS ip_address/range] (check all the ports) ->
+					[Nmap -sS ip_address/range] (check all the ports) ->
-					[nmap -sV ip_address] (check services running on the system) ->
+					[Nmap -sV ip_address] (check services running on the system) ->
 					[nmaap -A ip_address] (Enumerate target with all options for output to get in xml) ->
-					[nmap -A ip_address -oX test.xml nmap.xsl] (go to nmap directory and then use this or just move the stylesheet to the current path)
+					[Nmap -A ip_address -oX test.xml Nmap.xsl] (go to Nmap directory and then use this or just move the stylesheet to the current path)
 					->
-					[nmap -sC ip_address]
+					[Nmap -sC ip_address]
 					->
-					[nmap --script smb-os-discovery ip_address] (using scripting engine to enumerate smb os) ->
+					[Nmap --script smb OS-discovery ip_address] (using scripting engine to enumerate smb OS) ->
-					[nmap -O ip_address] (operating system detection there are tons of packet sent but find the alternative for this)
+					[Nmap -O ip_address] (operating system detection there are tons of packet sent but find the alternative for this)

 				TCP Dump(Low level scanning)

 					check its man page
 					[tcpdump -x -A port 21] default eth0 interface.
-					[tcpdump -x tcp] can find 3 way handshake [tcpdump -dst ip_address]
+					[tcpdump -x TCP] can find 3 way handshake [tcpdump -dst ip_address]
 					[tcpdump -nn -A -l|grep "User-Agent:"] -> open browsesr